microchip-pic-avr-examples/avr128db48-bare-metal-twi-mplab/README.md

 #### Block Memory - Operation

 If `FIRST_BYTE_ADDR` is defined, then this library will assume the 1st byte received is the address to start memory read/write operations.
 In this case, to write 1, 2, 3, 4 to the array starting at an offset, the data to send would be: \<offset>, 1, 2, 3, 4.
-To read data at a specific address, write \<offset> and then being a read operation.
+To read data at a specific address, write \<offset>, restart the bus and begin a read operation.

 If `FIRST_BYTE_ADDR` is NOT defined, then writes and reads start at 0x00.